From Star Trek: Theurgy Wiki

 Romulan children born with physical deformities or attributes that impeded their ability to serve the Romulan Star Empire were not allowed to live.
 The development of the child was monitored closely until the age of five.
 If the child was fit, then they entered a rigorous training program of schooling, cultural indoctrination and physical training for fifteen years.

 Yet since the twins Drauc and Kraun had just turned five years of age, their father had seen it convenient to dispose of them, unable to raise them himself.
 Their lives would have ended that day, unless a tall Romulan had pulled them out of the termination program, offering them osol twists and asking them if they wanted to play.
-The man was a collector of the Tal Shiar, hand-picking subjects that no one would miss.Romulans were not typically telepathic, this being a very rare trait, but the two brothers were taken into the Tal Shiar's secret training program that sought to hone them instruments of mind warfare.
+The man was a collector of the Tal Shiar, hand-picking subjects that no one would miss.Romulans were not typically telepathic, but the two brothers were taken into the Tal Shiar's secret training program that sought to hone them instruments of mind warfare.
 The experiments were conducted by the Mind War Division of the Tal Shiar, and they had full latitude in their research.
 The first thing that happened was that Drauc and Kraun underwent extensive brain surgery, opening their cranial ridges and their brains being experimented upon.
 The idea was to awaken dormant psionic abilities.
 Since Romulans had a shared ancestry with Vulcans, the Tal Shiar believed they could restore these abilities artificially.
 The collector had picked the two brothers because he knew that they would depend on each other, and would survive for far longer when their conditioning began.

 Their father didn't even know that they were still alive, and Drauc recalled his mother only by a fading face and a false name.
 Later in life, Drauc sometimes wondered where their mother had gone, and if she had known what befell him and his brother since she had been an operative of the Tal Shiar.
 After all the things done to him, only her false name remained in his memory.
 Merely a codename through which they had been able to contact her before she vanished; T'Mei.